Jelly-RDF/jelly-rdf.github.io/docs/specification/patch.md

 - `value` (2) – the IRI of the namespace as an `RdfIri` message.
 This field is REQUIRED for the namespace add operation (`PA`) and OPTIONAL for the namespace delete operation (`PD`).
 - `graph` oneof (3–6, fields `g_iri`, `g_bnode`, `g_default_graph`, `g_literal`) – the graph term of the namespace declaration.

-The `graph` oneof follows the [RDF graph node encoding](serialization.md#rdf-terms-and-graph-nodes).
-The `graph` oneof MUST NOT be used in streams with type `STATEMENT_TYPE_TRIPLES`.
+The `graph` oneof follows the [Jelly-RDF graph node encoding](serialization.md#rdf-terms-and-graph-nodes).
+The `graph` oneof MUST NOT be set to any value in streams with type `STATEMENT_TYPE_TRIPLES`.
 In streams with type `STATEMENT_TYPE_QUADS`, the `graph` oneof MUST be set to one of the possible values, unless a repeated term is used (see: [Repeated terms](#repeated-terms)).

 In repeated term encoding, the `graph` oneof of `RdfPatchNamespace` MUST be interpreted in the same manner as if it appeared in a `RdfQuad` message.
-When `STREAM_TYPE_QUADS` is used, if the `graph` oneof is not set to any value, it MUST be interpreted as a repeated graph term from the last `RdfQuad` or `RdfNamespaceDeclaration` message in the stream, regardless of whether both operations are of the same type (add and add, or delete and delete) or not (add and delete, or delete and add).
+When `STREAM_TYPE_QUADS` is used and the `graph` oneof is not set to any value, it MUST be interpreted as a repeated graph term from the last `RdfQuad` or `RdfNamespaceDeclaration` message in the stream, regardless of whether both operations are of the same type (add and add, or delete and delete) or not (add and delete, or delete and add).

 !!! note "Graph names in namespace declarations"

-    The original RDF Patch spec does not mention graph names, but they are implemented in Apache Jena.
+    The original [RDF Patch spec](https://afs.github.io/rdf-delta/rdf-patch.html) does not mention graph names in namespace declarations, but this feature is implemented in Apache Jena.
 This is useful for exact 1:1 RDF dataset replication in systems that store namespace mappings per graph, not per dataset.

     If your system does not support this, in `TRIPLES` streams you should simply ignore the graph name, and in `QUADS` streams, set it to `g_default_graph`.

 !!! note "Repeated terms and namespace declarations"

     In Jelly-Patch the type of the operation (add or delete) does not influence the repeated term encoding – in implementations you should use the same "last term" data structure for both.
-The same applies to the `graph` oneof in `RdfPatchNamespace` messages – it's last value should be shared with quads.
+The same applies to the `graph` oneof in `RdfPatchNamespace` messages – its last value should be shared with quads.

 ### Transactions

-Transaction operations (`TX`, `TC`, `TA` in RDF Patch) are encoded as `RdfPatchTransactionStart` ([reference](reference.md#rdfpatchtransactionstart)), `RdfPatchTransactionCommit` ([reference](reference.md#rdfpatchtransactioncommit)), and `RdfPatchTransactionAbort` ([reference](reference.md#rdfpatchtransactionabort)) messages, respectively.
+Transaction operations (`TX`, `TC`, `TA` rows in RDF Patch) are encoded as `RdfPatchTransactionStart` ([reference](reference.md#rdfpatchtransactionstart)), `RdfPatchTransactionCommit` ([reference](reference.md#rdfpatchtransactioncommit)), and `RdfPatchTransactionAbort` ([reference](reference.md#rdfpatchtransactionabort)) messages, respectively.
 Each of these messages defines no fields.

 Using transactions in the stream is OPTIONAL and the semantics of transactions are not defined by Jelly-Patch.
 Users are therefore free to use headers and operations on namespaces and statements within or outside of transactions, depending on their use case.

 Jelly-Patch restricts the syntax of transactions to the following:

-- We define "the previous transaction operation" as the last row in the stream with row type `transaction_start`, `transaction_commit` or `transaction_abort`.
-If there were no transaction operations in the stream, the previous transaction operation is undefined.
+- We define "the previous transaction operation" as the last encountered row in the stream until a given point with row type `transaction_start`, `transaction_commit` or `transaction_abort`.
+If there were no transaction operations in the stream until this point, the previous transaction operation is undefined.
-- A `transaction_commit` or `transaction_abort` operation MUST have a previous transaction operation equal to `transaction_start`.
+- A row with a `transaction_commit` or `transaction_abort` operation MUST have a previous transaction operation equal to `transaction_start`.
 If there is no previous transaction operation, the consumer MAY throw an error.
 If there is a previous transaction operation that is a `transaction_commit` or `transaction_abort`, the consumer MAY throw an error.
-- A `transaction_start` operation MUST have a previous transaction operation that is either undefined or equal to `transaction_commit` or `transaction_abort`.
+- A row with a `transaction_start` operation MUST have a previous transaction operation that is either undefined or equal to `transaction_commit` or `transaction_abort`.
 If there is a previous transaction operation that is a `transaction_start`, the consumer MAY throw an error.
 - In stream type `PATCH_STREAM_TYPE_FRAME`, transactions MUST NOT span multiple patch frames.
 The transaction start and commit/abort messages MUST be in the same frame.
 - A patch frame may contain multiple transactions, regardless of the used stream type.